mbauny/blog/README.md

-# Matthieu Bauny's homepage

-## :wave: Meet the engineer
+# Meet the engineer

+## :wave: Matthieu Bauny's page

 Hi, welcome to my homepage.

-I blog a little.
-My latest posts can be found bellow.
+I blog a little and my latest posts can be found bellow.
+You can also read a little more about me [here](./pages/about.md "About").

+Cheers.

 ## :new: Latest posts